askjfbd/statpress/readme.txt

 In the Dashboard menu you will find the StatPress page where you could look up the statistics (overview or detailed).
 StatPress also includes a widget one can possibly add to a sidebar (or easy PHP code if you can't use widgets!).

+ip2nation support coping ip2nation.sql in StatPress folder!
+You could download or update it from http://www.ip2nation.com/

 = Support =

 I will be happy to help you!